Cooperative Education (Co-op)

 What to expect on co-op

 The job search and application process for co-ops and internships is similar to other jobs.
 Companies use the job title to indicate whether they are recruiting for full-time, co-op, or internship positions.
 Handshake will also make this clear in the job posting.
-As soon as you receive an offer letter for a co-op, register for your co-op semester(s) through Career Services.
+As soon as you receive an offer letter for a co-op, contact your academic advisor to discuss how your co-op fits into your academic program, and register for your co-op with Career Services.

 While on co-op, your work should be relevant to your course of study and your career path and should be varied to provide a range of experience and training.
 Employers must provide co-op students with challenging, paid work.